Preetam2114/Automail/README.md

 # Automail

-Automail is an open source python package for making bulk mailing easy.
+Automail is an open source python package to make bulk mailing easy.

 The distribution is available on following platforms:
 * [Automail on PyPI](https://pypi.org/project/Automail):link: